-The potential positive Impact of the eligible projects on environmental and social objectives is considered to be advanced.
+The potential positive impact of the eligible loans on environmental and social objectives is considered to be advanced.

-ELIGIBLE CATEGORY EXPECTED IMPACT ANALYSIS Affordable Housing ADVANCED Affordable Housing programmes aim to provide housing alternatives to low-income and vulnerable groups in UK.
+ELIGIBLE CATEGORY EXPECTED IMPACT ANALYSIS Affordable Housing ADVANCED Affordable Housing programmes aim to provide housing alternatives to low- income and vulnerable groups in UK.
 The definition of vulnerable might vary depending on the different areas in the UK where the Housing Associations operate.
 However, they are all based on criteria set by local authorities to identify vulnerable target populations.
 Demand for Affordable Housing is often much higher than supply, demonstrating the relevance of these projects.
 In addition, Housing Associations provide other services to promote empowerment and local development, such as training and education, financial literacy, digital skills, forms of SME financing, among others, supporting the empowerment of target populations beyond the provision of affordable housing.
+Green Buildings ADVANCED Housing Associations are required to upgrade all the Housing Units to EPC rating C by 2030, following the UK's Clean Growth Strategy 8 .
+Currently, 60% of the stock is compliant with this target and an additional £30-60 bn are needed to improve the EPC ratings of the remaining 40%.
+In this respect, it is necessary to finance retrofitting, rather than Housing Associations selling low-EPC rated stocks to meet the 2030 target.
+Eligible loans are aiming to improve the Housing Association stock to EPC rating B or above, which goes beyond regulatory requirements.
+Renewable Energy ROBUST According to the International Energy Agency, the share of UK electricity generated from fossil fuel sources (coal, oil, and natural gas) in 2019 is 43.62% ^o .
+The UK needs to cut carbon emissions by 78% to achieve its target of net zero by 2050 10 .
+Housing accounts for 18% of emissions, and social housing represents 17% of the housing stock 11 , highlighting its relevance in improving the energy mix.
+Climate mitigation is expected to have both local and global positive effects.
+Eligible renewable energy projects are in line with the CBI screening criteria of 100g CO2/kWh, representing the most stringent threshold for energy generation.
+However, the issuer has not specified feed sourcing requirements in case biomass is considered.